Mobile Design

 Engage

-- UX Architect (Lead), Subject Matter Expert
+- Role: UX Architect, Subject Matter Expert

-- Xtime (Fixed Ops)
+- Organization: Xtime (Fixed Ops)

-- Hybrid (React Native, Tablet)
+- Platform: Hybrid (React Native, Tablet)

 A tablet-based tool for helping service advisors check-in customers for their service appointments, most of the visual design was pre-existing when I joined the team.
 Specific projects worth mentioning are the Rideshare integration with Lyft and porting over the Communications Platform from the phone experience that was already implemented on Mobile Inspect (see below).